-Grace O'Sullivan serves as Associate Vice President of Corporate Engagement and Strategic Partnerships.
+Grace O'Sullivan serves as Vice President of Corporate Engagement and Strategic Partnerships.
 She brings over a decade of expertise in higher education and creating impactful public-private partnerships.
-Grace’s efforts lead to efficient and win-win collaborations between corporations and the nation’s most innovative school, Arizona State University.
+Grace’s efforts lead to efficient and win-win collaborations between the private sector and the nation’s most innovative school, Arizona State University.

-Prior to this role, Grace advanced a portfolio of strategic health partnerships, including ASU’s flagship partners: Mayo Clinic, Dignity Health, Phoenix Children’s Hospital, ValleyWise, and HonorHealth.
+Grace's team also advances a portfolio of strategic health partnerships, including ASU’s flagship partners: Mayo Clinic, Dignity Health, and Phoenix Children’s Hospital.
 In addition, she helped launch a set of connected health/biosensor initiatives led by Nobel Laureate, Dr. Leland Hartwell at the ASU Biodesign Institute.

 Grace also previously served as Executive Director and Chief of Staff for the Executive Vice President of Knowledge Enterprise at ASU.
 Earlier in her career, she served in leadership and research advancement roles at ASU’s Biodesign Institute, which represents the largest single investment in research infrastructure in Arizona.

 As a native Phoenician, Grace has an entrenched passion for her community and has worked for numerous non-profits in education, civil rights, and animal welfare.
 She is a board member for Terros Health, a nonprofit, integrated care provider with specialization in medical care, wellness interventions, trauma-informed mental health and addiction recovery.
 Grace also serves as an advisory board member for the Museum of Walking, an educational resource center committed to the advancement of walking as an art and mindfulness practice.
 Grace earned her B.S. and M.B.A. from Arizona State University and is also a Certified Research Administrator.

 2005 - B.S., Justice Studies, Arizona State University